Computation of conformal invariants: Conformal mapping onto annulus

 The number $ \log (1/q)$ is called the modulus of the ring, i.e.,

 Because of the conformal invariance of the capacity, this definition is independent of the conformal map.
-For the computation of the capacity we will often use an auxiliary conformal mapping to avoid computational singularities. \end{nonsec}
+For the computation of the capacity we will often use an auxiliary conformal mapping to avoid computational singularities.

 In this section we describe the method of our numerical work, based on the solution of the boundary integral equation with the generalized Neumann kernel~\cite{Nas-ETNA,Weg-Nas}.
 The integral equation has been applied to calculate conformal mappings onto several canonical domains~\cite{Nas-Siam1,N18,NF13}.
 We review the application of the integral equation to compute the conformal mapping from doubly connected domains onto an annulus $\{z : q<|z|<1 \}, q \in (0,1)$, and present the MATLAB implementation of the method.
-In later sections we will apply this method for capacity computation of several condensers, in particular we will consider several types of rings with a simple geometric structure. \nonsec{\bf The generalized Neumann kernel.} Let $G$ be a bounded or an unbounded doubly connected domain bordered by
+In later sections we will apply this method for capacity computation of several condensers, in particular, we will consider several types of rings with a simple geometric structure.